gokuljs-sm/instagramhacks/README.md

 # instagramhacks
-Hi guys, I was hacked instagram by sending multiple follow requests from single account on every 30s.
+Hi guys, I was hacked instagram by sending multiple follow requests from single or multiple account on every 30s.

 I uploaded the script for sending multiple request on here.